LevBeta/soleana/README.md

 # 🌊 Soleana

-**Soleana** is a lightweight, lightning-fast parser for [Solana](https://solana.com) transactions, written in Rust.
+**Soleana** is a lightweight, lightning-fast and **dependency-free** parser for [Solana](https://solana.com) transactions, written in Rust.
 It efficiently decodes raw transaction data into structured, human-readable formats—perfect for explorers, indexers, or blockchain tools.

 ---
 ## Usage/Examples